mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 ### Plateaus, Saddle Points and other Flat Regions
 Along with local minima, saddle points are widely spread on the surface of cost functions of deep networks due to its nonconvex shape.
 A saddle point can be depicted as a local minimum when observing it from above, whereas it is a local maximum when observed from below. <br />
  The first and second order optimization methods deal differently with saddle points.
-When a first order optimization method, e.g. the [Gradient Descent algorithm](https://mlai-bonn.github.io/SeminarDeepLearning/s03_TrainingOptimization1.html)([4.3](https://mlai-bonn.github.io/SeminarDeepLearning/s01_OptimizationMethods.html)), approaches a saddle point, it often decreases the gradient and moves with small steps downhill to escape this critical point.
+When a first order optimization method, e.g. the [Gradient Descent algorithm](https://mlai-bonn.github.io/SeminarDeepLearning/s03_TrainingOptimization1.html) ([4.3](https://mlai-bonn.github.io/SeminarDeepLearning/s01_OptimizationMethods.html)), approaches a saddle point, it often decreases the gradient and moves with small steps downhill to escape this critical point.
-However, the second order optimization methods, e.g. [Newton's method](https://github.com/mlai-bonn/SeminarDeepLearning/blob/master/s04_TrainingOptimization2.md)([4.6](https://mlai-bonn.github.io/SeminarDeepLearning/s04_TrainingOptimization2.html)), face challenges when dealing with saddle points on the surface of loss functions.
+However, the second order optimization methods, e.g. [Newton's method](https://github.com/mlai-bonn/SeminarDeepLearning/blob/master/s04_TrainingOptimization2.md) ([4.6](https://mlai-bonn.github.io/SeminarDeepLearning/s04_TrainingOptimization2.html)), face challenges when dealing with saddle points on the surface of loss functions.
 They recognize the saddle point as a critical point with a zero gradient ($\frac{\partial L}{\partial x} = 0$) and may stop the optimization at this point instead of further descending to a minimal cost function value.
 In addition, deep neural networks of high dimensional spaces show that saddle-points are much more proliferated than other critical points.
 This fact amplifies the challenge for the second order optimization methods to deal with saddle points. <br />

-**Mitigation Technique**
+**Mitigation Technique.**
 To mitigate this problem, the "saddle-free Newton method" was proposed to help the second order optimizers to quickly escape the saddle point.
 This method calculates the absolute value of the Hessian matrix.
 Consequently, the Hessian will treat this point as a local minimum and continue descending the loss function.

 In addition to saddle-points, plateaus and flat regions on the surface of the loss function cause problems during optimization because they are considered critical points ($\frac{\partial L}{\partial x} = 0$).